random thoughts

 sustainable living or $ustainable living?

-Going "green" is like losing weight, it's a lifestyle change and takes commitment.
+Going "green" is like losing weight, it's a lifestyle change that takes commitment.
+And like most New Years resolutions, most people give up because it's too hard.

-[] Ed Begley, Jr. wrote a book titled "Living like Ed, A Guide to the Eco-friendly Life" that's inspiring.
+[] Ed Begley, Jr. wrote a book titled "Living like Ed, A Guide to the Eco-friendly Life" that was inspiring.
 Look for it at your local library.
 I'm not a tree hugger, but his strategy is easy to follow...pick the low hanging fruit first, or the easiest and least expensive changes to make towards a sustainable lifestyle.
-For the past three years I have been using a reel mower (not REAL mower), manual edger, and manual shears and trimmers on about half of my yard.
-It's more work compared to using gas or electric tools and is why I only do half my yard at this time, but it's also great exercise. (remember, I mentioned losing weight and this is part of it)
+As an example, since 2009 I have been using a push reel mower, which means no gas, oil, spark plugs, or broken pull cords, along with other manual tools on about half of my yard.
+It's more work compared to gas or electric tools, but it's also great exercise.

 [] Ride a bike.
-I've discovered that I can ride my bike to the local discount department, home improvement, and electronics stores in only ten minutes.
-The same amount of time it takes to drive and park.
-So, I may be sweating a little when I get there, profusely if it's hot, but it's great exercise and saves money on gas.
-I pull a kid cart behind the bike when I get larger items.
+I've discovered that I can ride my bike to local stores in relativily short time, not much more than the amount of time it takes to drive and park.
+So, I may be sweating a little when I get there, profusely if it's hot, but it's great exercise.

 [] For most people green is more than just saving the Earth, it's about the green in their pocket.
-Do some research before jumping on the green wagon and you'll add to the green in your pocket rather then spend it on some new green fad item.
-Think renewable: the library, recycling, freecycle, craigslist free items, and sharing the knowledge.
+Do some research before jumping on the green wagon and you'll keep the green in your pocket rather then spending it on some new fad item.
+Think renewable and frugal: the library, recycling, freecycle, and buying to last.
 Make small changes.
 It really does get easier.

 BTW, you can get back to the main page by clicking on the close button in the upper right corner (X), or use the browsers back button